 If you want to know about a specific food and if it can cause or prevent cancer, take a look at these common food questions and myths.

 There’s no one diet that can guarantee that you won’t get cancer.
 But eating a healthy, balanced diet can reduce the risk.

 We often hear that a healthy and balanced diet is good for us, but what does this mean?

-Find out more about what to put on your plate.
+Find out more about how to eat a healthy, balanced diet across your week.